Smurfit Westrock (NYSE:SW) Coverage Initiated at Royal Bank of Canada

-Royal Bank of Canada assumed coverage on shares of Smurfit Westrock (NYSE:SW – Free Report) in a research note issued to investors on Friday morning, StockNewsAPI reports.
-The brokerage issued a sector perform rating and a $52.00 target price on the stock.
+Royal Bank of Canada began coverage on shares of Smurfit Westrock (NYSE:SW – Free Report) in a research note issued to investors on Friday, StockNewsAPI reports.
+The firm issued a sector perform rating and a $52.00 price target on the stock.

 Smurfit Westrock Ltd is a basic materials company in the Shipping Containers industry.